Cystic Fibrosis – Diseases Ep 3

-Cystic fibrosis is an inherited disorder affecting specific channel proteins in cell membranes.
+Cystic fibrosis is an inherited disorder affecting specific channel proteins in cell-surface membranes.
 In this article we will look at how it is inherited, how chloride ion transport is affected, and the symptoms which develop as a consequence.
 Inheritance of cystic fibrosis Cystic fibrosis is an inherited recessive disorder, meaning it is caused by a...
 Continue Reading →

 Epistasis – Inheritance Ep 5